Penny Error Coins

 How do I know if my penny error is genuine?

-Genuine mint errors will have consistent weight, proper metal composition, and errors that can be explained by a known minting malfunction.
+Genuine mint errors will have consistent weight, proper metal composition, and errors explainable by a known minting malfunction.
 The biggest red flag is damage disguised as an error — tooled doubling, acid etching, or post-mint alterations.
-When in doubt, get it certified by PCGS or NGC before spending significant money on it.
+When in doubt, get it certified by PCGS or NGC before spending significant money.
+Machine doubling (die shift during striking) is the most common mistaken "error" — it shows flat, shelf-like secondary images, not full raised separate elements.

 Are 1982 pennies worth anything as errors?

 The 1982 penny is unique because the Mint switched from 95% copper to copper-plated zinc mid-year, and coins were made at both Philadelphia and Denver with both large and small date dies.
 This creates seven different varieties for that year alone.
-A 1982 small date copper cent is worth $10–$30 in circulated grades, and an MS-65 red example can bring $10,000 or more.
+A 1982 small date copper cent (Philadelphia) is worth $10–$30 in circulated grades, and a gem MS-65 Red example has sold for $10,000 or more.
+Weigh to verify: copper planchets weigh 3.1 grams; zinc planchets weigh 2.5 grams.

 What is the most valuable penny error ever sold?